BadIdeaFactory/corporate/documents/operating.md

 as described in Section 5.
 Contribution increases are retroactive and Corporate Overlords have three months to cough up the extra dough.

-Failure to contribute in a timely manner will result in revocation of Corporate Overlord status.
+Failure to contribute in a timely manner shall result in revocation of Corporate Overlord status.

 ### Third Party Contributions
 Third parties can give money to BIFFUD as a non-deductible donation or grant.